skx/marionette/README.md

 # Future Plans

-* I think it would be nice to include some binary plugins embedded within our application, via [implant](https://github.com/skx/implant).
-That would allow fast development and avoid the need for local filesystem access to execute them.
 * We need to support installing packages upon a Debian GNU/Linux host, not just purging unwanted ones.
 * Gathering "facts" about the local system, and storing them as variables would be useful.
-  * Of course then we might want to do conditional actions.
-  * I guess we could write something like this:
-    * `only_if => "${distribution} == Debian"`
-    * But of course that gets messy.
-Compare with Ansible, again.